vega/voyager/README.md

 This repository now hosts the ongoing migration of Voyager 2 to a React/Redux application, which is not ready for usage yet.
 Please see [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) for contribution guideline and development setup.

+## Demo

+To access the Voyager 2 demo, please access http://vega.github.io/voyager2.
+(This is currently still showing Voyager from an older codebase as the newer version is still under development.)

+## Older Codebase

 To access former versions of Voyager, please access
 - https://github.com/vega/voyager2 for former Voyager 2 prototype built in AngularJS
 - `vy1` branch of this repository for the original Voyager visualization recommendation browser.